srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 	RACH:  tti=521, preamble=44, offset=1, temp_crnti=0x46
 	User 0x46 connected

 The UE is now connected to the network. and should now automatically connect to this network each time it is powered on.
 You should keep the UE in aeroplane mode until you want to connect it to the network.
-The UE should now also have access to the internet - as if connected to a standard 4G network.
+The UE should now also have access to the internet - as if connected to a commercial 4G network.

 Troubleshooting
-*******************
+****************
 - Some users may experience trouble connecting to the internet, even after running the masquerading script.
 Ensure that IP forwarding is enabled, and check your network configuration as this may be stopping the UE from connecting successfully.

 - Users may also have trouble connecting to the network.
-Firstly check all information in the config. and DB files are correct.
-You may also need to adjust the gain parameters in the eNB config. file - without high enough power (<pmax threshold), the UE won't PRACH.
+Firstly check all information in the configuration and user DB files are correct.
+You may also need to adjust the gain parameters in the eNB config. file - without high enough power (pmax threshold), the UE won't PRACH.

-- Some SIMs may not be compatible in UEs that are "locked" to certain network operators.
+- Note that some USIM cards may not be compatible in UEs that are "locked" to certain network operators.